JP Galvão

-João Pedro Galvão De Carvalho (born 7 May 2001), known as JP Galvão or simply João Pedro, is a Brazilian footballer who plays as a midfielder for Botafogo.
+João Pedro Galvão de Carvalho (born 7 May 2001), known as JP Galvão or simply João Pedro, is a Brazilian footballer who plays as a midfielder for Guarani.

 Club career

 Born in Rio de Janeiro, Galvão joined Vasco da Gama in 2019 from Tigres do Brasil.
 He renewed his contract with Vasco in February 2021.
 In April 2022, he was loaned to Série A side Botafogo until November of the same year, with the option to make the deal permanent.

 In January 2023, Galvão signed a two-year deal with Botafogo.

+In January 2024, Botafogo renewed its relationship with JP Galvão, but subsequently agreed to loan the right-back to Inter de Limeira to compete in Paulistão 2024.

+In March, JP Galvão, Botafogo's midfielder/right-back, was announced as Chapecoense's new reinforcement for the Serie B dispute.
+The 22-year-old athlete signed with the new club until November.

 International career

 Galvão was called up to the Brazil national under-23 football team for training camps ahead of the 2020 Summer Olympics in Japan.